Python Class

 Example: Define Python Class

 As you can see, a class attribute is accessed by Student.schoolName as well as std.schoolName.
 Changing the value of class attribute using the class name would change it across all instances.
-However, changing class attribute value using instance will not reflect to other instances or class.
+However, changing class attribute value using instance does not reflect to other instances or class.

 The following example demonstrates the use of class attribute count.